pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-08-tail-call-optimization.md

 ![](https://media.giphy.com/media/3jN3GziOKUEmI/giphy.gif)

-Instead of gut feeling or going with the one that seems right after timing a couple of times, let's do it right.
+Instead of gut feeling or going with the one that seems right after measuring a couple of times, let's do it right.
-We should put on our race judge hat and clock and let's make a race, or in fact, a lot of them.
+We should put on our race judge hat and clock and do a race, or in fact, a lot of them.

 ## Benchmark FTW